-Trump tells NH rallygoers they have 'no choice but to vote for me' -- as Dem rivals gather nearby
+Trump tells NH rallygoers 'we have a bunch of socialists or communists to beat' -- as Dem rivals gather nearby

 Trump went on to say that recent episodes in which people threw water on New York City police officers were indicative of a larger trend among progressives.

 "They view everybody as fascists and Nazis ...
 They accuse our heroic border agents of running concentration camps," Trump said, in an apparent reference to New York Rep. Alexandria Ocasio-Cortez.
-"And they look down upon the hardworking citizens who truly make our country run."
+"And, they look down upon the hardworking citizens who truly make our country run."

 NEW FOX NEWS POLL SHOWS BIDEN LEADING, WARREN RISING FAST

-Less than a month ago, Trump supporters in North Carolina erupted in a chant of "Send her back" directed at Omar as Trump spoke, prompting the president to urge future rallygoers not to use that language.
+Less than a month ago, Trump supporters in North Carolina erupted in a chant of "send her back" directed at Omar as Trump spoke, prompting the president to urge future rallygoers not to use that language.
+At a later rally, Trump avoided mentioning Omar by name -- but, on Thursday, he directly named her and other members of the so-called progressive congressional "Ssquad."

 The president was making the quick trip to Southern New Hampshire University as he spends the week at his New Jersey golf club.
 The event gave Trump a chance to address the heightened fears about the economy, fueled by a development in the bond market that had predicted previous recessions.